How to Process Incoming GitHub Webhooks

 - Admin (or maintainer) access to the GitHub repository where you want to add the webhook.

-- A Webhook trigger connection in Spojit, which generates the URL and signing secret you'll paste into GitHub.
+- A GitHub signing connection in Spojit, which the Webhook trigger uses to verify each delivery.
+The trigger gives you the URL and signing secret to paste into GitHub.

-- Connections for whatever downstream systems you're routing to - typically slack, monday, or a custom REST endpoint via http.
+- Connections for whatever downstream systems you are routing to: typically slack, monday, or a custom REST endpoint via the http connector.

 Step 1: Create the Webhook Trigger in Spojit

 Create a new workflow, drop a Trigger node, and set its type to Webhook.
+For the signing scheme, choose GitHub so the trigger validates each delivery against the secret you share with GitHub.
 Save the workflow and copy the generated webhook URL and signing secret from the trigger config.
-Keep the workflow open in a tab - you'll be coming back to it.
+Keep the workflow open in a tab: you will be coming back to it.

 Step 2: Register the Webhook in GitHub

-In your GitHub repository go to Settings → Webhooks → Add webhook.
+In your GitHub repository go to Settings > Webhooks > Add webhook.
 Paste the Spojit webhook URL into Payload URL, set Content type to application/json, paste the signing secret into Secret, and choose which events to send.
 Send me everything works for prototyping; for production pick only the events you actually handle (typically pushes, pull requests, issues, releases).
-Save the webhook - GitHub will fire a ping event immediately so you can confirm Spojit received it.
+Save the webhook: GitHub fires a ping event immediately so you can confirm Spojit received it.

 Step 3: Route by Event Type